acuparse/acuparse/docs/INSTALL.md

 ## DNS Redirect

-> **Note:** Access users can use the included script to modify the Access upload server instead of, or as well as, redirecting DNS.
+!!! note
->
+    Access users can use the included script to modify the Access upload server instead of, or as well as, redirecting DNS.
-> See [/admin/access](/admin/access) once logged into your site.
+    See `/admin/access` once logged into your site.

 If you are connecting your Access/smartHUB directly to Acuparse, you can install Bind9 and redirect the DNS locally.
 Otherwise, you will need a DNS server installed on your network.
 See the